fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 How to Spot Areas of Improvement in a Developer?
 Should New Developers Choose Languages with Large Communities?
 How Can Developers Prove Their Value to Stakeholders?
+How Do You Know When It’s Time to Leave a Developer Job?
+What Should Developers Focus on When Starting a New Job?
+How Can Developers Maintain a Long-Term Career in Tech?
+Should Developers Be Involved in Sales or Business Discussions?
+What Are the Best Practices for Onboarding New Developers?
+What Are the Challenges of Onboarding Developers to Complex Projects?